aadibhat09/aadi_2025/_posts/2025-03-09-feature-write-up-3_IPYNB_2_.md

 This function takes in four parameters from the DOM.
 A fifth argument is inputted by the user once the function is called, and these five arguments are sent to the backend to store in a database.

 This meets the CPT requirement of **user input handling** because the `rating` and `note` parameters are inputted by the user through a text field.
 This also meets the requirement of **list usage** by collecting the hotel information from the DOM.
 Furthermore, this utilizes **algorithm implementation** by first **sequencing** (posts a hotel from user input and update UI to say "rating added"), **selecting** (makes sure that all parameters, including the `note`, are available), **iteration** (using a loop to iterate through all hotel cards and add them to the DOM), and **program output** (by updating the button from saying "add rating" to "rated").

+In this function, I loop through each hotel from the OpenStreetMap API.
+The hotel is a JSON with properties such as name, city, country, etc. I create a card div to prepare to add hotel information.
+Then, I store the hotel information from the JSON into variables.
+I create a button to add a review, that when clicked will call the postHotelData() function to update the backend.
+In that function, I take in parameters for hotel, city, and country name, and the rating.
+I ask the user for a note to add, and then this information is stored in a JSON that is posted to the backend.

 ```js

 async function findHotels() {